November 28

 - The Pittsburgh Pirates trade future Hall of Fame outfielder Kiki Cuyler to the Chicago Cubs for infielder Sparky Adams and outfielder Pete Scott.
 Cuyler, who had drawn the wrath of manager Donie Bush for his failure to slide in a game, will hit only .285 next season, well below his lifetime average of .321.
 He became expendable after rookie Lloyd Waner became a starter, but will be a great addition to the Cubs.
 Adams will have two seasons in Pittsburgh before going to the Cardinals.

-- Billy Evans quits as American League umpire to becomes business manager (effectively the first General Manager) of the Cleveland Indians following the purchase of the club by a group headed by Alva Bradley.
+- Billy Evans quits as an American League umpire to becomes business manager (effectively the first General Manager) of the Cleveland Indians following the purchase of the club by a group headed by Alva Bradley.

 - The New York Yankees release pitchers Bob Shawkey and Dutch Ruether.